[Estimated read time: 8 minutes]

 Are you thinking about moving to Louisville, KY or do you know someone that is making the move?
 Here is a great guide to share with them so they can see first hand what it is like living in Louisville.

 Louisville has continued to grow at a rapid pace over the last decade.
-Experiencing both a sustainable economy and in return, causing a high demand for Louisville real estate.
+Experiencing a sustainable economy and in return, great growth for Louisville real estate.

 Living in Louisville, KY

 When relocating to Louisville KY, at first you may not know what to expect.
 Below we will help you discover what makes the city of Louisville so great.
-We will uncover exactly why residents love living in Louisville KY and in return learn more about the popular attractions and highlights that take place here throughout the year.
+We will uncover why residents love living in Louisville and learn more about attractions that take place throughout the year.

-From live entertainment at local venues to amazing local parks, it’s no wonder why the slogan for Louisville is the “Possibility City”.
-If you are considering making the move to Louisville you will quickly discover that this City has much to offer!
+From live entertainment to amazing local parks.
+It’s no wonder why the slogan for Louisville is the “Possibility City”.
+If you are considering making the move to Louisville, you will quickly discover how much there is to offer here!

 1. Great Food in Louisville KY

 If you're planning on relocating to the Louisville area, you are sure to find some great food.
-There are many local Louisville restaurants that have so much to offer.
+There are many local Louisville restaurants that have much to offer!
 A wide range of selections to choose from around the city.
-Enjoy everything from Kentucky home-style traditional cooking to French cuisine, Italian, Mediterranean and much more.
-With over 2500 restaurants; Louisville fine dining is becoming one of the ideal destinations for foodies around the US.
+From Kentucky home-style traditional cooking to French cuisine, Italian, Mediterranean and much more.
+With over 2500 restaurants; Louisville is becoming one of the ideal destinations for foodies around the US.
 The city has even been named one of the Top Five "foodiest" small cities in America by Bon Appétit magazine.